auau1662fr/holbertonschool-hbnb/part1/README.md

     User "1" -- "0..*" Review : writes
     Place "1" -- "0..*" Review : receives
     Place "0..*" -- "0..*" Amenity : includes
-2.3 Relationship Explanation

-One User can own multiple Places.
+Explanation:

-One User can write multiple Reviews.
+One User can own multiple Places and write multiple Reviews.

-One Place can have multiple Reviews.
+One Place can receive multiple Reviews.

 Places and Amenities have a many-to-many relationship.

-This model ensures logical consistency and respects business rules.
+This diagram reflects all business rules and entity responsibilities.

 3. Sequence Diagrams (API Calls)
 3.1 User Registration